mrasore98/baccarat/docs/tutorials/example1.md

     r = StaticParam(radius)

     def simulation(self):
-        """This is where we implement the logic for a single iteration of the simulation."""
+        """This is where we implement the logic for the simulation.
+           The vectorized implementation processes all samples at once."""
-        # Get values from the parameters of the simulator
+        # Get arrays of values from the parameters of the simulator
         x, y, r = self.x, self.y, self.r
-        # Check if point falls inside the circle
+        # Check if points fall inside the circle (returns boolean array)
         return x**2 + y**2 <= r**2

     def compile_results(self):